July 2021 UPDATE

-This event, organized and funded by DVA, is being held to commemorate the 50th anniversary of Operation Ivanhoe and the Battle of Nui Le .and will be of mammoth proportions.
+This event, organized and funded by DVA, is being held to commemorate the 50th anniversary of Operation Ivanhoe and the Battle of Nui Le.
 Nationally televised, attendees will involve senior government, political and defence officials.
 Importantly, the event will honour veterans of all campaigns.

-It was made very clear by DVA that they see these 50th anniversaries as essential to give recognition and closure to all our members whatever campaigns they served in.
+DVA this 50th anniversary as essential to give recognition and closure to all our members whatever campaigns they served in.

 Last Post Ceremony

 This ceremony at the AWM, although relatively short (maybe 20 minutes) is succinct yet solemn and poignant.
 It affords those attending the opportunity to reflect on the supreme sacrifice made by thousands of Australians.
-One such soldier is featured each day; on 21 September 2021, the soldier will be Private Ralph Niblett.
-Ralph, a machine-gunner, who was in 11 platoon, D company at the Battle of Nui Le and was mortally wounded in the opening exchange of fire.
+One such soldier is featured each day.
+On 21 September 2021, the soldier will be Private Ralph Niblett.
+Ralph, a machine-gunner, who was in 11 platoon, D company at the Battle of Nui Le.
+He was mortally wounded in the opening exchange of fire.
 He died a short while later before he could be evacuated.
 He was the last Australian soldier to die in Vietnam; he had also the unfortunate distinction of being the last National Serviceman to die.

 Along with the 4 RAR colours being present, a band combo (hopefully from the RMC band) is being arranged and a comedian/magician, Mr Phil Cass who performed at the 2011 Gold Coast Reunion, has also been engaged.
 (Phil’s brother Russ Cass served in B company on the battalion’s first tour of SVN.)